 Blue Mosque

 Facing the Hagia Sophia across Sultanahmet Square, the Blue Mosque was commissioned in 1609 and opened seven years later.
-Officially known as Sultanahmet Mosque, it takes its name from the man who ordered its construction, Ahmed I, and was designed to become the new imperial mosque.
+Officially known as Sultanahmet Mosque, it is named after the man who ordered its construction, Ahmed I, and was designed to become the new imperial mosque.

-As such, it had to be bigger and better than the Hagia Sophia, and we can’t help but marvel at the enormity of the building every time we visit: there are 20,000 hand-glazed tiles, 200 stained glass windows, 13 domes, and six minarets.
+As such, it had to be bigger and better than the Hagia Sophia, and we can’t help but marvel at the building’s enormity every time we visit: there are around 20,000 İznik tiles, about 260 windows, a large central dome with smaller domes/semi-domes, and six minarets.

-It’s a common misconception that the Blue Mosque got its nickname because of the pastel blue color of the domes as seen from the exterior, when, in fact, the moniker comes from vivid blue Iznik tilework decorating the interior.
+It’s a common misconception that the Blue Mosque got its nickname because of the pastel blue color of its domes as seen from the exterior, when in fact the moniker comes from the vivid blue Iznik tilework decorating the interior.

 Basilica Cistern